gilesvangruisen/Wolf/README.md

 ### Publishing output

 Output is published from a Patch by calling `publish(value: Any?)` on one of that Patch's outputs.
-See [TapPatch](https://github.com/gilesvangruisen/Wolf/blob/master/Wolf/TouchPatch.swift#L44-L47) for an example of how output X & Y values are published whenever the input view receives a touch.
+See [TapPatch](https://github.com/gilesvangruisen/Wolf/blob/master/Wolf/TapPatch.swift#L44-L47) for an example of how output X & Y values are published whenever the input view receives a tap gesture.

 ## Creating Patches